arapaima-uk/source.arapaima-uk.github.io/content/post/2017-03-16-inserting-marked-transaction-ssdt-deployment.md

 So, the career-threatening disaster has happened, and we need to restore our database to its state immediately prior to release 0.6.0.
 If there hasn't been a log backup since the deployment, the first step is to make one.

 Then, with a bit of DBA magic, we can restore our database to just before the deployment started.
 I generated these scripts from SQL Server Management Studio, unless you've got a competent adult handy I suggest you do the same.
-The crucial bit is in the last time where we specify `STOPBEFOREMARK`, which is exactly what we want to do.
+The crucial bit is in the last line where we specify `STOPBEFOREMARK`, which is exactly what we want to do.

 ```SQL